rgeyer/rs_guzzle_client/README.markdown

 * ModelBase should assume that the API call for a relationship is the same as the relationship name, unless specified otherwise.
 I.E. relationship for 'cloud' would call command 'cloud' with an ID
 * Refactor tagging functionality into ModelBase or an "IsTaggable" mixin class.
 See Model\Mc\Server for example of how *not* to do it
 * Test optional/required parameters on concrete models.
 I.E. deployment[name] is an invalid parameter on create unless defined as required or optional, base is not sufficient.
+* Something seems to be wrong with API 1.0 calls not properly setting acct_num
+* tags_multi_add does not properly convert the tags array